ISC-Lab/T4Train/README.md

     def move_down(self):
         """Moves selected label to one below."""
     def move_up(self):
-        """Moves selected label to one below."""
+        """Moves selected label to one above."""

 ###  Right Click Label to Edit